ScriptedBits/Ctrl-Alt-Destruct/README.md

 # 🎮 Ctrl-Alt-Destruct

-*A satirical multiplayer game of IT chaos, caffeine, and questionable judgment.*
+*A satirical card game of IT chaos, caffeine, and cybersecurity gone hilariously wrong.*

-Ctrl-Alt-Destruct is a card game for sysadmins, developers, hackers, and the caffeine-dependent.
-Grab a drink, unleash your inner Root User, and compete for ultimate (in)sanity.
+Ctrl-Alt-Destruct is a multiplayer card game for sysadmins, developers, hackers, and anyone fueled by caffeine.
+Grab a drink, unleash your inner Root User, and outwit your friends with the most chaotic tech-themed answers.

----
+## 🎲 What Is It?

+Ctrl-Alt-Destruct is a browser-based multiplayer game (also playable with physical cards) perfect for:
+- Cybersecurity meetups
+- Hacker conventions
+- Team-building with memes & mayhem
+- Tech onboarding or company off-sites

+Players match sarcastic, tech-themed white cards (e.g., *“Blue Screen of Death”*) to red prompt cards (e.g., *“What’s the worst way to end a sprint?”*).
+The Root User (judge) picks the funniest combo.
+Play with 3+ players, in-person or online, and unleash IT chaos!

 ## 🚀 Features

-- Multiplayer browser game as well (3+ players)
-- Red prompt cards & white answer cards (drawn from a CSV)
-- Rotating judge ("Root User")
+- **Multiplayer Fun**: Play with 3+ players online or in-person.
+- **Hilarious Cards**: Match tech-themed prompts and answers for maximum chaos.
+- **Rotating Judge**: Take turns as the Root User to pick the funniest response.
-- Supports desktop, tablet, and mobile-friendly UI
+- **Cross-Platform**: Works on desktop, tablet, and mobile.
-- Host your own local game server
+- **Self-Hosted**: Run your own local game server.
-- Built-in rules, lobby, score tracking, and end-game screen
+- **Gameplay Tools**: Built-in rules, lobby, score tracking, and end-game screen.

----

 ## 📸 Screenshots